 By Jimmy Graham

 Picking out a new toilet can seem like an easy decision, but there are features and energy-saving models that can influence what type you might decide on.
-Our guide can help with your buying choice of an elongated vs. round toilet.
+Our guide can help you choose whether to buy an elongated or round toilet.

 The interior of a white bathroom with a elongated toilet and clawfoot bathtub.